abhiwand/atk/doc/source/glossary.rst

         can execute in a distributed fashion on the cluster.
         For further explanation, see :doc:`ds_apir`

+    Quantile

+        One of the class of values of a variate which divides the members of a batch or sample into equal-sized subgroups of adjacent values or a probability distribution into distributions of equal probability.

     Receiver Operating Characteristic

         From `Wikipedia\: Receiver Operating Characteristic`_: